paintdotnet/PaintDotNet.Quantization/README.md

 #### Introducing the Proximity Map

-I've come up with a combination of a simple data structure and a simple algorithm that has these benefits:
+I've come up with an approach that has these benefits:

 1. It is much faster than the traditional linear search for images with many unique colors (millions of them)
 2. It is a bit faster than the traditional linear search for most other images